 After all, what good is veto power if you don’t really know what you are vetoing, the more cynical will ask?

-But if it’s true that power these days is generally flowing from GPs to LPs, it’s equally true that this shift hasn’t completely solidified just yet.
+But if it’s true that power these days is generally flowing from GPs to LPs, it’s equally true that this shift hasn’t completely materialised just yet.
 Star turns from GPs and/or a significant number of botched direct investments on the LP side can easily tip the balance.
 Nothing is set in stone.

 As the great abolitionist freedom fighter Frederick Douglass once said: “Power concedes nothing without a demand.
 It never did and it never will.”